 Step 6: Make sure to install the AC and DC breakers properly.

 Install the AC and DC breakers.
 Use the proper tools and PPE when fixing these units.

 Step 7: Install the battery in a safe manner.

 Make sure to install the batteries in a dry and secure place.
 As much as possible, always connect cables for the positive and negative terminals in the same length.
 This will avoid any unbalanced current flow, and this is also considered a good and safe practice.

 Step 8: Connect the off-grid inverter to the load.

 Once all of the DC cables are installed, you can start fixing the AC cable from the off-grid inverter to the load.
-This means you will connect the inverter’s output side into the allocated breaker in the electrical distribution board of your property.
+This means you will connect the inverter’s output side to the allocated breaker in the electrical distribution board of your property.

 Step 9: Testing and Commissioning.

 Check all the values of insulation for all the cables.
 Use proper measuring equipment and record every value for safekeeping.
-Also, check the continuity of the grounding cables to the structures, module frames, an earth pit.
+Also, check the continuity of the grounding cables to the structures, module frames, and earth pit.
 This will ensure that there will be no dangerous leakage current that can cause harm to anyone.

 Start commissioning the inverter and charge controllers.
 Make sure all the values for the voltage, current, and power are as what is expected.
-If there are any abnormalities on the values, make sure to find where the fault is and do not operate the system unless everything is cleared out.
+If there are any abnormalities in the values, make sure to find where the fault is and do not operate the system unless everything is cleared out.